UB-Mannheim/akf-dbTools/README.md

 ========================
 Overview
 ------------
-The **akf-dbTools** can modify or update certain parts of the database.
+**akf-dbTools** can modify or update certain parts of the database.
-It is part of the [Aktienführer-Datenarchiv work process][akf-link] and customized to the needs of the project.
+It is part of the [Aktienführer-Datenarchiv work process][akf-link] and customized to the needs of this project.

 Building instructions
 --------------------